danielabar/meblog/src/markdown/development-iceberg.md

 While waiting for their pull request to be reviewed, the developer needs to switch to another task, such as picking up someone else's code to review, or working on a small bugfix or technical debt item that doesn't depend on the current work awaiting review.
 When the feedback does come in on their PR, then another context shift is necessary to address the comments.
 Another source of context shifting can be if an urgent production issue arises, or priorities change and the developer needs to switch to a different, now more important task.

-All of these activities take additional time, and depending on how busy the team is, it could take a day or more to receive feedback on the PR.
+All of these activities take additional time, and depending on how busy the team is, it could take a few days or more to receive feedback on the PR, address it, then have the reviewer go over it again.

 ## Final Push

 After the code review feedback has been addressed and the PR approved, the developer needs to merge, and follow the procedure to get the code into production.
 Ideally a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline is in place to automate this activity, but there could still be some effort involved such as monitoring the deployment job, verifying the feature in production, and checking production logs to ensure all is well.

-## TODO
+## Conclusion

-* needs a little more explanation why end-to-end testing should be developers responsibility and not qa (although qa could play a role in thinking of further end-to-end test cases)
-* maybe related to above point: add aside about Cucumber being a good tool to integrate less technical sources of test cases such as from PM or QA because tests are written more or less in "plain English"
-* maybe cover: when manager asks how long? picturing the feature working in production and customers can use it, developer when asked how long? how long it takes to type up the code
-* maybe something like: "what to do with all this information?" advice to devs - think about all this when providing estimates, advise to managers - not to be surprised by estimates that seem larger than you'd think even for a seemingly simple change
-* intro para edit
-* conclusion para
+So what to do with all this information?
+It's important to remember than when a manager is asking how long a feature will take, they really mean how many days between today and the day the feature is in production and customers are able to use it.
+This post has covered many other activities besides writing the code that are needed for this to happen.
+If you're a developer, keep these in mind when providing estimates.
+If you're a manager, also keep this in mind when you hear the estimates, that it covers a lot more than just implementation.